orbbec/Azure-Kinect-Samples/body-tracking-samples/sample_unity_bodytracking/README.md

 # Sample Unity Body Tracking Application

+## Update

+This sample project now support Orbbec Femto Bolt & Femto Mega, we put the libraries support these device in the Libs folder and modified MoveLibraryFiles.bat script, you will do nothing but follow steps below to run this bat script.

 ### Directions for getting started:

 #### 1) First get the latest nuget packages of libraries: